grame-cncm/faustlibraries/rsrc/README.md

 ~~~~~~~~~~~~~
 make
 ~~~~~~~~~~~~~
-on output, you should find a pdf file containing a graph a the dependencies.
+on output, you should find a pdf file containing a graph of the dependencies.

 or
 ~~~~~~~~~~~~~